bl33h/languageDesign/README.md

   - Syntax Analysis: Identifies valid or erroneous token sequences based on the predefined grammar.

 ## YAPAR & YALEX Files
-Both YAPar and YALP files are crucial in defining the syntax and lexical structures that the parser uses to generate the LR(0) diagram and validate tokens.
+Both YAPar and YALEX files are crucial in defining the syntax and lexical structures that the parser uses to generate the LR(0) diagram and validate tokens.

 - **YAPAR Files:** Define the grammar and syntax rules, used to generate the syntax analyzer and the LR(0) diagram.
 - **YALEX Files:** Specify the lexical rules and structures that the analyzer will use to recognize tokens.